-Debating the value of integrative health and complementary and alternative medicine (CAM) can be a frustrating endeavour.
+Debating the value of integrative health and complementary and alternative medicine (CAM) can be a frustrating endeavor.
 Proponents are often passionate.
-For many, it is like a religion and, as a result, they usually don’t care about what the science says.
-(Obviously.)
+For many, it is like a religion and, as a result, they usually don’t care about what the science says (obviously.)
 But what I find most exasperating is the continued use of numerous logical fallacies, such as the straw man argument.
 In order to bolster their cause, CAM supporters suggest that skeptics like me hold a host of ridiculous and uninformed positions.

 In an effort to put an end to this practice (a man can dream!), below are the four most annoying CAM straw man arguments.

 Straw Man #1: We don’t appreciate the placebo effect

 A common argument rolled out by CAM proponents, as done in a recent Nature commentary, is that we (and by “we” I mean those who do not enthusiastically support the idea of integrative health) don’t appreciate the nature or value of the placebo effect.
 Ridiculous.
 Of course we do.
 And every “conventional” (another term that grates) healthcare provider I have ever encountered accepts the existence of the placebo effect.
 We just don’t think this is a justification for the integration of magic and magical thinking into science-based institutions.

 And let’s be crystal clear, by invoking the usefulness of the placebo effect as a justification for integrative health, CAM supporters are recognizing that the therapies in question have no actual physical effect beyond placebo.
 They are admitting that they don’t really believe they work.
 They are, therefore, suggesting we should continue an elaborate alternative medicine theatre (read: lie to patients about the relevant science) – which, in some jurisdictions, includes the granting of regulatory status to CAM providers – in order to produce the placebo effect.

 Straw Man #2: We don’t understand that many conventional therapies don’t work